 3. Will my therapy be just exercise?

 Treatment should not come only in one form.
 Rather, it should be a combination of exercises, hands-on manual therapy techniques, patient education, balance and flexibility activities, and pain-relieving treatments.
 Taking this type of approach will help you have a safe and faster recovery.
 While exercises are an important part of your rehabilitation and should be followed strictly, it is only one part of complete patient care.

 4. How long will the sessions last?

 Most initial evaluations take anywhere from an hour to an hour and a half, while typical appointments last about an hour.
 Your sessions may be shorter or longer, depending on the complexity of your treatment.
 Most patients attend physical therapy for 12 to 24 visits over the span of 4 to 8 weeks.
 Be sure to ask when scheduling, so that you have enough time blocked out in your schedule!

-Many patients may assume that they will be seeing the same physical therapist for their appointments, but that is not always the case.
+Many patients may assume that they will be seeing the same therapist for their appointments, but that is not always the case.
 Some clinics schedule your appointments with the first available therapist, meaning you will see multiple therapists throughout your recovery period.
 This can allow you to experience different treatment strategies and see which ones are most successful for your body.
-However, some people prefer to stick to the same physical therapist to help develop a therapeutic relationship.
-If you would prefer seeing the same physical therapist for each of your visits, be sure to ask the clinic if it is possible to do so!
+However, some people prefer to stick to the same therapist to help develop a therapeutic relationship.
+If you would prefer seeing the same therapist for each of your visits, be sure to ask the clinic if it is possible to do so!